kwebio/kweb-core/docs/_posts/2017-03-09-live-coding.md

 #### Step 5 : Run your code

-Now run your project in debug mode (the button with the green bug), you should see something like this:
+Now run your project in debug mode (the button from the green bug), you should see something like this:

 ```
 HOTSWAP AGENT: 19:01:57.851 INFO (org.hotswap.agent.HotswapAgent) - Loading Hotswap agent {1.1.0-SNAPSHOT} - unlimited runtime class redefinition.